Haniya-Qadeer/CANbus/README.md

 ## Next - using pickit 3:
 1. Upload the master.c to the designated master MPU
 2. Upload the salve.c to the designated slave MPU
+3. Test the code by pressing the button on the salve mpu, the , message is sent when the LED on the slave side flashes, and the message is received when the LED on the master's side flashes